Memory Resources#

 Concepts that provide proper constraints for arbitrary memory resources.

-A type-erased memory resource wrapper that enables consumers to specify properties of resources that they expect.
+A non-owning type-erased memory resource wrapper that enables consumers to specify properties of resources that they expect. resource_ref is still an experimental design, only available if LIBCUDACXX_ENABLE_EXPERIMENTAL_MEMORY_RESOURCE is defined

 These features are an evolution of std::pmr::memory_resource that was introduced in C++17.
 While std::pmr::memory_resource provides a polymorphic memory resource that can be adopted through inheritance, it is not properly suited for heterogeneous systems.